rust-unofficial/patterns/src/idioms/pass-var-to-closure.md

 ## Advantages

-Copied data are grouped together with closure definition, so their purpose is more clear, and they will be dropped immediately even if they are not consumed by closure.
+Copied data are grouped together with the closure definition, so their purpose is more clear, and they will be dropped immediately even if they are not consumed by the closure.

-Closure uses same variable names as surrounding code whether data are copied or moved.
+The closure uses the same variable names as the surrounding code, whether data are copied or moved.

 ## Disadvantages

-Additional indentation of closure body.
+Additional indentation of the closure body.